Yooval/StoreMaster/README.md

 ## Overview
-StoreMaster is a professional RESTful API built with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy, utilizing PostgreSQL for efficient data storage and management.
-The API is designed to handle users, stores, and tags, enabling users to create and manage stores, with each store associated with specific items and categorized using tags.
-It provides flexible and scalable endpoints for adding, updating, and retrieving these entities, while ensuring secure user authentication through JWT token management.
-With its well-structured architecture, StoreMaster efficiently manages multiple CRUD operations and offers robust data persistence, making it a reliable solution for structured data management.
+**StoreMaster** is an E-commerce RESTful API built with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy.
+Using PostgreSQL database.
+The application is designed to handle users, stores, and products with CRUD operations.
+The app;ication secure user authentication and autherization with JWT(Json Wen Token)  management.

+### Tech & Tools

+- Docker: Used to create an isolated environment, ensuring consistency across systems.
+- Flask-Smorest: Ensures accurate and consistent APIs by validating inputs and outputs using pre-defined schemas.
+- Flask-sqlAlchemy:Simplify database integration by managing queries and models through an ORM layer.
+-
 ## Installation

 1. Clone the repository: